nawab-samsung/tizen-docs/docs/application/tizen-studio-0/setup/update-sdk.md

 To remove a package, click ![delete](./media/delete.png) located next to the respective package.

->**Note:**
->
+> [!NOTE]
->- Due to package interdependencies, removing a single package may also cause other related packages to be removed.
+> Due to package interdependencies, removing a single package may also cause other related packages to be removed.
->- To ensure system integrity across all installed Tizen Studio packages, package removal process cannot be cancelled while the process is in progress.
+> To ensure system integrity across all installed Tizen Studio packages, the package removal process cannot be cancelled while the process is in progress.

 **Figure: Remove packages**